What is Emotional Trauma?

-At some point, many of us will experience what is known as a traumatic event.
-A traumatic event is an event that involves relational trauma, death, serious injury or sexual violence.
-These events can either be threatened or actually experienced.
-They are by nature emotionally overwhelming or shocking.
+Throughout life, many of us experience traumatic events, or ongoing events, that involve relational trauma, death, serious injury or sexual violence.
+These events can either be threatened or physically experienced.
+They are, by nature, emotionally overwhelming or shocking.

 - Abuse (emotional or physical)

 - Hurricanes and other natural disasters

 - Gun violence, car accidents and terror attacks